 From the results obtained in this study, it is evident that the diabetic patients had much higher glucose and lipids levels (TChol and TAG) when compared with non-diabetic subjects.
-Increased of these indices in this work is consistent with Whiting et al. [35] who reported that chronic hyperglycemia could influence the generation of free radicals, which might eventually lead to increased lipid peroxidation and depletion of antioxidants.
+An increase of the indices in this study is consistent with Whiting et al. [35] who they reported that chronic hyperglycemia could influence the generation of free radicals, which may eventually result in an increase in lipid peroxidation and depletion of antioxidants.
 Significant lipid peroxidation, higher levels of lipids and lipid risk factors (such as increase in BMI, SBP & DBP) in diabetic subjects in this study are indicators for atherogenic changes [36].
 The products of lipid peroxidation are harmful to most cells in the body and are associated with a variety of diseases, such as atherosclerosis and brain damage [37].

 The major finding of this study was that antioxidant levels, both enzymatic and non-enzymatic, were either significantly reduced or increased in diabetic subjects.
-Significantly decrease in albumin levels and elevated levels of uric acid in the diabetic subjects when compared with the corresponding control groups are reflective of the acute phase response.
+Significant decrease in albumin levels and elevated levels of uric acid in the diabetic subjects when compared with the corresponding control groups are reflective of the acute phase response.
 Acute-phase reactants are plasma proteins that alter in concentration sequel to an inflammatory stimulus [38].
 Thus, decrease in plasma levels of albumin may be used as a marker of negative acute phase proteins in type 2 diabetic subjects.

-Significantly increased mean levels of plasma Uric acid in naïve diabetic cases when compared to controls is associated with the cause of type 2 diabetes, independent of obesity, dyslipidemia and high blood pressure as reported by Dhengan et al. [39].
+Significant increase in the mean levels of plasma Uric acid in naïve diabetic cases when compared to controls is associated with the cause of type 2 diabetes, independent of obesity, dyslipidemia and high blood pressure as reported by Dhengan et al. [39].
 In humans, uric acid is the main plasma antioxidant followed by vitamin C and thus, it stabilizes vitamin C in plasma and protects it from oxidation [40, 41].
 Besides that hyperuricaemia was presumed to be consequence of insulin resistant [39], Uric acid in the blood had also been documented to scavenge superoxide radicals, hydroxyl radicals, singlet oxygen and could chelate transition metals [42].
-Thus increase in plasma levels of Uric acid in cases compared to controls might be a compensatory mechanism to mump up free radicals generated in diabetic condition.
+Thus increase in plasma levels of Uric acid in cases compared to controls might be a compensatory mechanism in order to mop up free radicals generated in diabetic condition.

-This study shows a significant increase in plasma MDA levels in type 2 diabetics when compared to controls indicating increase lipid peroxidation.
+This study shows a significant increase in plasma MDA levels in type 2 diabetics when compared to controls indicating increase in lipid peroxidation.
 Malondialdehyde (MDA) is a product of lipid peroxidation and provides a means of assessing the extent of lipid peroxidation.
-Our data show plasma levels of MDA had significant positive correlation with FBS and TChol.
-This finding is in agreement with previous report by Suchitra et al. [36] who also reported significant positive correlation of MDA with FBS and TChol in diabetic subjects.
+Our data showed plasma levels of MDA had significant positive correlation with FBS and TChol.
+This finding is in agreement with previous report by Suchitra et al. [36].
+They also reported significant positive correlation of MDA with FBS and TChol in diabetic subjects.
 This correlation analysis also suggests that hyperglycemia per se is greatly involved in oxidative stress resulting in increased lipid peroxidation.